HwWobbe/WipHww/newFolder.md

 ### Lede
 The files in the containing folder do not appear to be in alphabetical order, perhaps since the names are caseSensitive.
-* This file exists in the StackEdit workspace.
+* This file exists in the StackEdit workspace & the ... workspace
 * * This file's sync is now finally confirmed to synching bi-directionally, with the StackEdit workspace.
 * This folder may be accessible from the link to it in the public "StackEdit" workspace.
 * The Hints show that this file exists in a StackEdit workspace AND in my GoogleDrive.